 Case Western Reserve University is a great decision for students pursuing a Biomedical Engineering degree.
 Located in Cleveland, Ohio, this university is best suited for learners who thrive in a city atmosphere.

-This college has especially high paid graduates from the computer science program.
 In America, only 36.0% of students graduate in four years.
 Case Western is way ahead of the pack on that mark with its 63.1% on-time graduation rate.
+This school appeals to the best of the best, and the average SAT score of applicants is around 1,395.
 For additional information, look at college scorecard.

 Ohio State University - Main Campus is among your top options if you want to study Biomedical Engineering.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

 Ohio State's affordable yearly price is pretty appealing to bargain-conscious applicants.
-The teacher education subject specific program at Ohio State ranks 7 in the nation and is well-known for producing qualified graduates.
+Around 65.0% of Ohio State University - Main Campus students get some form of financial aid.
 Interested in knowing more about Ohio State University - Main Campus' campus?
 Have a virtual tour.